wh33les/Blog/_posts/2023-04-25-Machine-Learning-k-Nearest-Neighbors.md

 So how does it work?
 First you plot all of the non-categorical features against each other.
 Then for each data point, record its category, along with the categories of the $k$ data points that are closest to it (in the TA application I had to use $k=5$).
 Then the predicted category is the one that shows up the most times.
 Matt says if there is a tie then the winner is chosen at random, but I believe there are actual algorithms that can break ties.
 And that's it!

 Here is a visualization from my application.
 The non-categorical features are in the variable $X$, and there are two of them plotted against each other.
 The variable $y$ can take on the value either $0$ or $1$.
-I've color-coded the data points according to category.!
+I've color-coded the data points according to category.

 <!--<img src="/images/kNN.png" alt="kNN with 3 features" title="kNN with 3 features">-->
 ![kNN with 3 features](./images/kNN.png)